The bottom line — comparison table for the three swing-friendly firms

 FTMO — unmatched track record, but with restrictions on news trading

-FTMO is a proprietary trading firm founded in 2015 and based in Prague, Czech Republic.
-With eleven years of operation (as of 2026), it is among the industry’s oldest, and it earns support for its abundant published payouts and third-party verification.
+FTMO was founded in 2015 and is based in Prague, Czech Republic.
+Eleven years of operation (as of 2026) put it among the industry’s oldest, with an extensive published payout record and third-party verification behind it.

 Why it suits swing trading

-- Unlimited time (after the revision), so you can patiently pursue your profit target over several weeks
+- No time limit (since the rule revision), so you can work toward the profit target over several weeks

 - The minimum trading requirement is four days, so you are not forced into day trading

-- The profit split starts at 80% and reaches up to 90% on meeting conditions
+- The profit split starts at 80% and rises to 90% if you meet the conditions

 Caveats (from a swing perspective)

-- Trading around major data releases is said to be restricted.
-This can be a disadvantage for news-straddling swing holds, so review the terms carefully
+- Trading around major data releases is reportedly restricted.
+That works against swing positions held through the news — read the terms carefully

-- There is a “consistency rule” where a single trade’s profit exceeding a set share of the total renders it ineligible for payout, so a style built on one big winner can get stuck
+- A “consistency rule” makes any single trade’s profit above a set share of the total ineligible for payout, so a style built around one big winner can get stuck

 For full details on the rules, see FTMO’s evaluation steps and the individual firm files.